kieranknowles1/nixcfg/readme.md

     The host will import all modules from `modules/nixos`, which can then be configured in the host's configuration.
 - `image`
   - `fromHeif` - Convert a HEIF image to a PNG image losslessly.
 Returns the path to the PNG image.

+    When downloading a live photo taken on an iPhone from Immich, two `.heic` files are downloaded.
+The smaller one should be the image, while the larger one is the video.
+This function only works with the image.
 - `user`
   - `mkUser` - Create a user configuration, imports the configuration from `users/${name}.nix`.